 When it came to the grand plan of how the Irish, with their meager resources, could defeat the forces of the greatest empire on earth in the Irish War of Independence, Michael Collins was the great architect who drew up the “flying column” blue print.
-But…Continue
+But no matter how great the architect, other men have to take that…Continue

 Totally Irish Gifts is delighted to be shortlisted for the 2016 OPTIMISE Fund!